christopherritter/Encoding-Liminal-Space/Editorial-Style-Guide.md

 - Consistent in vocabulary across both registers while varying in density and structure
 - Invitational in agency while certain about mechanisms

+#### Avoidance of Binary Negation and Dualistic Framing

+Do not define threshold concepts through opposition or negation ("this is not X but Y").
+This structure truncates ambiguity, asserting boundaries instead of inviting resonance.
+Instead, language should:

+- Affirm emergence, resonance, or intersection.
+- Use formulations like "meaning accrues where signal and static braid," describing co-presence, drift, or oscillation.
+- Trust indeterminacy; let possibility and boundary remain porous without forced resolution.

+When distinction is necessary, frame it as resonance, superposition, or drift rather than exclusion.

 ---

 ## Part II: Voice and Tone